My mail address is <tfpfau at gmail.com> or <pfau at mbpfaus.net>.

 Check out my hoax e-mail page.

-My wife and I have been attending at Spirit Life Fellowship in North Brunswick.
+My wife and I have been attending at Bethel Bible Church in Martin's Creek.

 I've been married to my wife, Karen, since January 1982.